-36 Catherine Tucker, Digital Data, Platforms and the Usual [Antitrust] Suspects, 54 REV. INDUS.
+36. Catherine Tucker, Digital Data, Platforms and the Usual [Antitrust] Suspects, 54 REV. INDUS.
 ORG.
-683 (June 2019).
+683, 683 (2019).

-37 Kenneth A. Bamberger & Orly Lobel, Platform Market Power, 32 BERKELEY TECH.
+37. Kenneth A. Bamberger & Orly Lobel, Platform Market Power, 32 BERKELEY TECH.
 L.J.
-1051 (2017).
+1051, 1053 (2017).

-38 John M. Newman, Antitrust in Digital Markets, 72 VAND.
-L. REV. 1497 (2019) (arguing that digital platforms demand unique treatment due to the problem of zero price and that we pay with 'data and attention').
+38. John M. Newman, Antitrust in Digital Markets, 72 VAND., L. REV. 1497 (2019) (arguing that digital platforms demand unique treatment due to the problem of zero price and that we pay with "data and attention").

-39 Counter to the argument herein, Harbour and Koslove see digital platforms as being defined by their data rather than the exchange they offer to economic actors.
+39. Counter to the argument herein, Harbour and Koslove see digital platforms as being defined by their data rather than the exchange they offer to economic actors.
 Pamela Jones Harbour and Tara Isa Koslove, Section 2 in a Web 2.0 World: An Expanded Vision of Relevant Product Markets, 76 ANTITRUST L.J.
-769, 773 (2010). ("we suggest the definition of markets for data, separate and apart from markets for the services fueled by these data...Data market definition also would properly recognize the increased significance and value of the massive and growing data troves that constantly are generated by Internet activities.")
+769, 773 (2010). ("We suggest the definition of markets for data, separate and apart from markets for the services fueled by these data...
+Data market definition also would properly recognize the increased significance and value of the massive and growing data troves that constantly are generated by Internet activities.")

-40 David S. Evans & Richard Schmalensee, Multi-sided Platforms, The New Palgrave Dictionary of Economics 3069 (8th ed.
+40. David S. Evans & Richard Schmalensee, Multi-sided Platforms, The New Palgrave Dictionary of Economics 3069 (8th ed.
 2018).

-securities on its platform.
+offered is the exchange, and the price and quality of goods sold on the exchange is an outcome of the exchange not set by the platform: eBay does not set prices for consumer goods on its platform, and the NYSE does not set prices for securities on its platform.
 Where firms compete on price, platforms compete on policies.
-And for digital platforms, with their reliance on consumer data and opportunities for platform companies to leverage that data, privacy and data governance policies become an important quality attribute.41
+And for digital platforms, with their reliance on consumer data and opportunities for platform companies to leverage that data, privacy and data governance policies become an important quality attribute.